MichelleEmbleton/appSecRadar/README.md

   - Hovering over the radar dots will display their details in the top right corner. <br />
   - Clicking on individual dots will move them to a new random position within their boundary. <br />
   - Clicking and dragging on a circle when it's outer edge lights up blue will resize it. <br />
-  - Sectors can be switched between either all equal or in proportion to the data in the **Radar View Mode** chart.
-The dots will find their new positions.
-The buttons can also be used to just rearrange the dots, without having to refresh the browser.
-The transitions works best in Chrome and Opera.
+  - Sectors can be switched between either all equal or in proportion to the data in the **Radar View Mode** chart. <br />
+   -- The dots will find their new positions. <br />
+   -- The buttons can also be used to just rearrange the dots, without having to refresh the browser. <br />
+   -- The transitions works best in Chrome and Opera.

 ## Browser Compatibility
     27th May 2019